sebpalluel/web3-monorepo/README.md

 - `apps/web`: a [Next.js](https://nextjs.org) app
 - `apps/web-e2e`: Cypress e2e test for the web app
+- `apps/storybook-main`: Main Storybook for the whole project (ui/web)
+- `apps/nestjs-server`: a [Nest.js](https://nestjs.com) server app used to extend Hasura functionalities
 - `hasura`: contain the config / metadata / migrations / seeds for the [Hasura](https://hasura.io/) service
+- `prisma`: Prisma database schema and migrations
+- `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
+- `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.
+- `keycloak`: Contain all the realm settings loaded by the keycloak container
+- `libs/dlt/types`: contain the typescript types/interfaces related to the DLT (Blockchain) used in the project
 - `libs/gql/[user, admin]`: a library containing all the GraphQL queries and mutations and the generated schemas to be used on the web app.
 It is divided on 3 folders: `user`, `admin` and `anonymous` depending of the role of the user.
 - `libs/gql/thegraph`: a library that use [The Graph](https://thegraph.com/en/) protocol in order to query data directly from smart contract on the blockchain.
+- `libs/hasura-adapter`: Next-auth adapter for the Hasura service.
+- `libs/hasura-fetcher`: Fetcher functions to query the Hasura service.
-- `libs/hasura`: Utilities to interact with hasura.
+- `libs/hasura-utils`: Utilities to interact with Hasura.
 - `libs/logger`: Isomorphic logger (a small wrapper around console.log)
 - `libs/next-auth`: Contain all the configs for [Next-Auth](https://next-auth.js.org/)
+- `libs/test-utils-db`: All the utilities relating the handling of db operation on the context of testing, for ex: seeding/deleting.
+- `libs/test-utils-functions`: All the utilities functions common to every test runner.
-- `libs/test-utils`: All the utilities used for test with jest/cypress to interact easily with the db and hasura through graphql
+- `libs/test-utils-gql`: Offer an sdk and different test user clients to be used on test in order to interact with the hasura service.
-- `libs/ui`: React component library
+- `libs/ui-components`: React reusable components library
+- `libs/ui-shared`: Functions and assets shared in the context of the UI library
+- `libs/ui-theme`: Contains all the specification for the global style and components style
 - `libs/workspace`: Contain all the generators and tooling dedicated to maintaining the NX workspace.
-- `tools`: Set of tools to to be used for DX (Developer Experience) and testing purposes.
-- `waltid-idpkit`: Contain the config files, the encryption keys for the DID server and the registered OIDC client.
-- `keycloak`: Contain all the realm settings loaded by the keycloak container
+- `libs/server/api`: API service to query the external services (ex: CoinGecko api)
+- `libs/server/alchemy`: Low level service to interact with the Alchemy RPC provider
+- `libs/server/arbitrum`: Service to interact with the Arbitrum RPC provider
+- `libs/server/ethereum`: Service to interact with the Ethereum RPC provider
+- `libs/server/polygon`: Service to interact with the Polygon RPC provider
+- `libs/server/ethers`: High level service to interact with EVM compatible blockchains
+- `libs/server/common`: Common functions used in the context of the server
+- `libs/server/cryptocurrencies`: High level service to get data related to cryptocurrencies: price, market cap, etc.
+- `libs/server/prisma`: Low level service to interact with the prisma database
+- `libs/server/task`: High level service for task scheduling, cron jobs, etc.

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

+# The Stack

 ## Docker